igvina/ArdBitmap/README.md

 ####Library instance details:
 * The library is implemented as a class template named ArdBitmap.
 It requires 3 pieces of information in order to create an instance of the ArdBitmap class:

     - An _expression_ that will evaluate to a pointer to the first location in the screen buffer array, such that it can be used to index a screen buffer location like `expression[i] = 5`.
 The expression is provided by defining the macro `ARDBITMAP_SBUF`.
-It must be defined **before** including _Ardbitmap.h_
+It must be defined **before** including _ArdBitmap.h_
     - The width of the screen, in pixels.
 This is provided as the first of the two template arguments.
     - the height of the screen in pixels.
 This is provided as the second of the two template arguments.

-* It's probably best to group the `#define ARDBITMAP_SBUF`, the `#include Ardbitmap.h` and the instantiation of an ArdBitmap class object as one block of code.
+* It's probably best to group the `#define ARDBITMAP_SBUF`, the `#include ArdBitmap.h` and the instantiation of an ArdBitmap class object as one block of code.
 For an Arduboy sketch this might be:

 ```cpp
 // make an instance of the Arduboy2 class used for many functions